Understanding Autoencoders with Information Theoretic Concepts: Understanding Autoencoders with Information Theoretic Concepts

 \subsection{Two types of Information Planes (IPs)}

-The IP, initiated in \cite{tishby2015deep} and matured in \cite{shwartz2017opening}, creates an observable space for how stochastic gradient descent optimizes the deep neural network: compression by diffusion creates efficient internal representations in each layer.
-However, we would like to note that this work only applies to the bottleneck training method and has not been exploited to help us design appropriately DNNs, nor learning, i.e., the mechanism of compression has not been elucidated yet.
+The IP, initiated in \cite{tishby2015deep} and matured in \cite{shwartz2017opening}, creates an observable space for how SGD optimizes the DNN: compression by diffusion creates efficient internal representations in each layer.
+However, we would like to note that this work only applies to the information bottleneck training method and has not been exploited to help us to appropriately design DNNs, nor learning, i.e., the mechanism of compression has not been fully elucidated yet.
+Very likely, it is produced by the progressive saturation of the network units during training, which changes the PDF of the outputs of the units, creating very peaky distributions near the saturation values.
 Additionally, although the IP presents an explicit way to inspect pairs of layer-wise mutual information simultaneously, we demonstrate that inspecting only the mutual information that each layer preserves about the input with respect to the target is insufficient to provide a comprehensive understanding of neural network training.

-To this end, we extend the definition of IP into a broader and more general perspective and suggest two novel IPs: 1) the plane of information quantities that each hidden layer preserves about the input with respect to the output, i.e., $\mathbf{I}(X,T)$ with respect to $\mathbf{I}(T,\hat{Y})$ ($\mathbf{I}(T,X')$ for SAEs); 2) the plane of information quantity that each hidden layer (in the encoder) preserves about the input with respect to the information quantity that counterpart (or symmetric) hidden layer (in the decoder) preserves on the output, i.e., $\mathbf{I}(X,T)$ with respect to $\mathbf{I}(\hat{Y},T')$ ($\mathbf{I}(X',T')$ for SAEs).
+To this end, we extend the definition of IP into a broader and more general perspective and suggest two novel IPs: 1) the plane of information quantities that each hidden layer preserves about the input with respect to the output, i.e., $\mathbf{I}(X;T)$ with respect to $\mathbf{I}(T;Y')$ ($\mathbf{I}(T;X')$ for SAEs); 2) the plane of information quantity that each hidden layer (in the encoder) preserves about the input with respect to the information quantity that counterpart (or symmetric) hidden layer (in the decoder) preserves on the output, i.e., $\mathbf{I}(X;T)$ with respect to $\mathbf{I}(Y';T')$ ($\mathbf{I}(X';T')$ for SAEs).
 We term them \emph{Information Plane} I (IP-I) and \emph{Information Plane} II (IP-II), respectively.
+One should note that, due to the special architecture of SAE, there are other ways to define IP.
+For example, the plane of information quantity that each hidden layer (in the encoder) preserves about the input with respect to the information quantity that the counterpart (or symmetric) hidden layer (in the decoder) preserves also on the input, i.e., $\mathbf{I}(X;T)$ with respect to $\mathbf{I}(X;T')$.
+This plane can demonstrate the tendency of $\mathbf{I}(X;T)$ to approach the value of $\mathbf{I}(X;T')$ in a more obvious manner.
+We term it IP-III and demonstrate this property in Section~\ref{conclusions}.